trust-net/id-node-go/README.md

 EOF
 ```
 Please make sure:
-* `node_name` has appropriate string name to identify your node
+* `node_name` has appropriate string name to identify each instance of the application node
+* if other instances of application node are running on same host, then `listen_port` value must be different for each instance
-* `<other.node.IP.address>:<other-node-port>` in the `boot_nodes` array has appropriate IP and Port of another instance of a trust-net application node (can be same app node, or different app node), if you want this node to join/discover the network
+* `<other.node.IP.address>:<other-node-port>` in the `boot_nodes` array has appropriate IP and Port of another instance of the node in the network
-* if your other instance of a trust-net application node is running on same host, then `listen_port` and `key_file` values are different between the two instances

 ### Run Application Node
-Start the application node instance as following, to listen on HTTP port 1055 (or a different port of your choice) for client API and use [above](#Create-Network-Config) created network configuration:
+Start the application node instances from each of the `node-X` directory as following and leave running:
 ```
+cd $USER/app/node-1
-./idnode -h
+../idnode -h
 Usage of ../idnode:
   -apiPort int
     	port for client API
   -config string
     	config file name

-./idnode -apiPort 1055 -config config.json
+../idnode -apiPort <http-port> -config config.json
 ```
+> Above command starts an instance of `idnode` listening on specified HTTP port (for client API) and use [above](#Create-Network-Config) created network configuration.
+If running multiple instances on same host, make sure to use different HTTP port for each node.

 ## Usage Instructions
 The application node can be used with a remote client, or with the test driver client provided with application as following: